Program in Exploratory Studies

 FYXP 1000 Academic Exploration & Critical Decision Making (1) – Taught by advisors in the University Exploration & Advising Center, the Academic Exploration Seminar is a one-credit course designed for first-year students in the Program in Exploratory Studies.
 Students will work through the major exploration process in a guided and intentional way and be introduced to a variety of college success strategies as they critically evaluate their strengths, interests, and goals.
 Students can expect to leave the course well-equipped to declare a major of interest in a timely fashion and to make a plan for supplementing their degree with opportunities for education abroad, undergraduate research or other co-curricular experiences that best match their interests, skills and abilities.

-FYXP 1100 Academic Success Seminar (1) – The Academic Support Seminar is a one-credit course designed for first-year students in the Program in Exploratory Studies and is taught by academic coaches in the University Exploration & Advising Center.
+FYXP 1100 Academic Success Seminar (1) – The Academic Success Seminar is a one-credit course designed for students in the Program in Exploratory Studies and is taught by academic coaches in the University Exploration & Advising Center.
 In this seminar, students develop the skills needed to succeed in college.
 The class focuses on developing learning strategies, improving executive functioning (time management, organization, self-monitoring, etc.), and setting SMART goals.
 Students will identify their strengths and participate in peer-to-peer interaction to foster collaboration and positive outcomes.

 General Education Requirements

 Each college/school on the Boulder campus has a different set of general education requirements.
 Students in exploratory studies run degree audits by clicking on the "Select a Different Program" option and then running an audit from the degree program they select.
 Students with interests that span multiple colleges work closely with advisors in the University Exploration & Advising Center to select courses that meet requirements for multiple degree pathways.